uwmadisoncals/cals-main-plugins/my-calendar/readme.txt

 * Add option to insert events to both global & local calendar in multisite networks
 * Revise month by day input & calculation methods
 * Update hcalendar structures
+* When month starts on Sunday, shows full previous month's week?
+* Make iCal timezone configurable via URL params & eliminate that setting.

+= 2.5.0 = (Unreleased)

+Breaking Changes:

+* Breaking change: upcoming events widget no longer uses ID 'upcoming-events'; use class '.upcoming-events'
+* Breaking change: today's events widget no longer uses ID 'todays-events'; use class '.todays-events'

+= 2.4.20 =

+* Bug fix: PHP warning triggered on type conversion when toggling time views.
+* Bug fix: Map template tag returned raw scripts without `<script>` tags.

+= 2.4.19 =

+* IMPORTANT: SECURITY RELEASE
+* Security fix: XSS vulnerability: user who could create or edit an event could insert a XSS attack.
+* Security fix: Phishing vulnerability: user who could create or edit an event could insert an iFrame for phishing
+* Security fix: Possible to programmatically alter the event being edited to push edits into a different event.
+* Security fix: Possible to programmatically alter the author of the edited event.

+Other changes in this release:

+* Screen-reader-text class was duplicated on mini calendar dates
+* New class: 'all-categories' on all categories link
+* New filter: filter All Categories text
+* New filter: filter Map URL & Map Label
+* Bug fix: when sequentially switching from Month to Week to Month & back to Week, Week would revert to first week of month.
+* Bug fix: Maintain current view when switching categories

+= 2.4.18 =

+* Add permalink settings notice to field note for clearer instructions.
+* New filter: inner content filter for templates.
+* Improve template handling when partial event passed to template
+* Add filters to alter wrapper elements in Today's Events & Upcoming Events lists.
+* Bug fix: {excerpt} template tag had invalid if/else logic.
+* Remove files for Spanish, French, Polish, Portuguese, Japanese, and Czech translations in favor of language packs

 = 2.4.17 =